Can Silicone Strips improve the look of old or new scars?

 - your natural healing capacity

-Our Dermal Clinicians and Plastic Surgeons work diligently to reduce scars after your surgical procedures (including hiding them below clothing lines and making incisions as skinny as possible).
+Our Dermal Clinicians and Plastic Surgeons work diligently to reduce scars following your surgical procedures (including hiding them below clothing lines and making incisions as skinny as possible).

 Evidence-Based Protocols for Scar Management